kid/nginx-letsencrypt-proxy/README.md

   /etc/nginx/conf.d/99-vhosts.conf
 ```

-Now, run the letsencrypt to get the initial certificate, using the webroot authentication method:
+Next, run letsencrypt to get the initial certificate, using the webroot authentication method:
 ```
 docker run -it --rm \
   --name letsencrypt \